Seder ha-Mishmarah: Other uses

 In Mishnaic Hebrew mishmarah (or mishmeret) means a "watch", that is to say a division of the night (usually one-third).
 In Temple times, a mishmar (or mishmarah) also referred to a group of priests whose turn it was to officiate.

-In addition to the study cycle described above, the term mishmarah is used for a nocturnal prayer or study session preceding a celebration such as a wedding or a Brit milah or a festival such as Hoshanah Rabba or following a death.
+In addition to the study cycle described above, the term mishmarah is used for a nocturnal prayer or study session preceding a celebration such as a wedding or a Brit milah or a festival such as Hoshana Rabba or following a death.
 This usage was derived either from the above meaning as a watch in the night or from the practice of watching over a corpse.
 However, by folk etymology the word is sometimes interpreted as a portmanteau of "Mishnah" and "Gemara", to refer to the texts studied.